Aerospace Part Numbering: Forum Insights on Hierarchical, Random, and Hybrid Approaches

 Team Random: The Case for Error-Proofing and Simplicity

-The forum discussion revealed strong advocates for what emerged as the "Team Random" or "non-intelligent" approach.
+The forum discussion included contributors who strongly supported what we have characterized as the "Team Random" or "non-intelligent" approach.
 These contributors prioritized error prevention above all else, arguing for simple, meaningless, and often randomly generated numbers.
 One forum participant made a compelling case against alphanumeric characters, arguing that they "only introduce additional sources for errors" and that a purely numeric system is "the most universal language."
 Their specific advice was to avoid sequential numbering altogether, ensuring that a "fat-fingered character should produce a wildly incorrect part" [1].

 This philosophy was expressed even more forcefully by another forum contributor, who offered a particularly blunt assessment: